 The Society also co-publishes the New Zealand Journal of Mathematics.

 The Aitken Prize is awarded annually for the best contributed student talk at the NZ Mathematics Colloquium.

 Information is maintained of mathematical visitors to New Zealand.

-Financial assistance is made available in the form of grants to support attendance of mathematical conferences in Australasia, postgraduate student travel, mathematics in the South Pacific, and miscellaneous research activities.
+Financial assistance is made available in the form of grants to support the costs of hosting mathematical visitors, organising conferences or workshops, attending conferences, and any other mathematical research-related activity.